Copper Ballotin Box / 565g, 62pc

 Our signature copper box of assorted dark, milk, and white chocolates.

 This signature ballotin-style copper box holds a bountiful assortment of 62 of Cococo’s artisanal chocolates and truffles.
-Experience the flavor, the textures, and chocolate craftsmanship in each and every one of these chocolate treats — in dark, milk, and white chocolate with fruit, nut, and ganache fillings.
+Experience the flavours, textures, and chocolate craftsmanship in each and every one of these chocolate treats — in dark, milk, and white chocolate with fruit, nut, and ganache fillings.

 *Rainforest Alliance Certified™ sustainable.